AI strategy consultant for teams that need delivery, not just direction.

 What skills does an AI strategy consultant actually need?

 An AI strategy consultant who does the work themselves needs three skill stacks in roughly equal measure.
 The first is operator pattern recognition.
-They have to read the shape of the business inside a week and know which workflow is actually bleeding hours.
-This skill comes from having run or operated businesses at this scale, not from having read about them.
-Founders can tell the difference inside ten minutes of conversation, which is why a working consultant leads with questions about the inbox, the calendar, and the customer pipeline rather than a framework slide.
+They have to read the shape of the business quickly and know which workflow is actually bleeding hours or quality.
+The point is not theory.
+The point is being close enough to operations to see where the delivery risk sits.

 The second skill is integration engineering.
 The consultant has to be able to write production code that connects WhatsApp, a CRM, Gmail, a booking system, and an AI model without introducing a new vendor or a new dashboard.
 This is the skill most AI strategy consultants lack, because they came from slide-deck consulting and not from building software.
-A consultant who cannot deliver the integration themselves has to pass it to a developer, which adds a coordination layer and a translation tax.
-Both kill the economics of a fractional engagement for an SME.
+A consultant who cannot deliver the integration has to add another layer of translation, and that usually slows the work down.

 The third skill is editorial judgement.
 Most AI workflows fail because the model generates output nobody would sign their name to.
 The consultant has to be able to tune prompts, examples, and guardrails so the output reads like the business.
 This is closer to editing than to engineering, and it is why the consultant sitting with the team that owns the inbox is so important.
 They can tune the voice in real time against actual traffic.
 A consultant who works from a brief without sitting in the inbox will get the voice wrong.